 Wednesday, August 7 2013

-From Away From Her to Stories We Tell, the child actress-turned-director is a mastermind at both presenting and analyzing the fine details of a life.
-To realize she's still so young is both exhilarating and unnerving.
+The child actress-turned-director is a mastermind at both presenting and analyzing the fine details of a life.

 Wednesday, May 1 2013